-World of Hyatt are running a promotion offering a 40% bonus on points purchased.
-The promotion runs through to November 27.
+World of Hyatt are running a promotion offering a bonus of up to 40% when purchasing points.
+The promotion runs through to June 11.

 Starting from the minimum of 10,000 for the bonus, you can go up in increments of 1,000 points.
 The maximum that you can purchase is 55,000 Points.
 Taken together with the bonus 22,000 points you will receive, this means that you can get up to 77,000 points in this promotion.

-Hyatt points are sold through points.com, and the standard rate is USD24 per 1,000 points.
+Hyatt points are sold through points.com, and the standard rate is US $24 per 1,000 points.
 Thus, each point is costing 2.4 US cents.
-With this promotion, the cost per point comes down to a little over 1.7 cents per point.
+With this promotion, the cost per point comes down to a little over 1.71 cents per point.

 Is the promotion worthwhile?